STORE Capital (NYSE:STOR) Issues FY 2021 Earnings Guidance

-A number of brokerages recently weighed in on STOR.
-Zacks Investment Research raised shares of STORE Capital from a hold rating to a buy rating and set a $38.00 target price on the stock in a research note on Wednesday.
-Mizuho raised their target price on shares of STORE Capital from $36.00 to $37.00 and gave the company a neutral rating in a research note on Tuesday, August 24th.
-Raymond James downgraded shares of STORE Capital from an outperform rating to a market perform rating in a research note on Wednesday, August 18th.
-Finally, BMO Capital Markets began coverage on shares of STORE Capital in a research note on Thursday, August 5th.
-They issued a hold rating and a $33.00 target price on the stock.
+Several equities analysts recently issued reports on the company.
+Zacks Investment Research upgraded STORE Capital from a hold rating to a buy rating and set a $38.00 price target on the stock in a research note on Thursday.
+Mizuho upped their price objective on STORE Capital from $36.00 to $37.00 and gave the company a neutral rating in a research note on Tuesday, August 24th.
+BMO Capital Markets initiated coverage on STORE Capital in a research note on Thursday, August 5th.
+They issued a hold rating and a $33.00 price objective on the stock.
+Finally, Raymond James downgraded STORE Capital from an outperform rating to a market perform rating in a report on Wednesday, August 18th.
 Six equities research analysts have rated the stock with a hold rating and two have given a buy rating to the stock.
-According to data from MarketBeat, the stock presently has an average rating of Hold and an average price target of $35.90.
+Based on data from MarketBeat, STORE Capital has a consensus rating of Hold and a consensus target price of $35.90.

-The company also recently announced a quarterly dividend, which was paid on Friday, October 15th.
-Stockholders of record on Thursday, September 30th were issued a $0.385 dividend.
-This is a boost from STORE Capital’s previous quarterly dividend of $0.36.
+The business also recently declared a quarterly dividend, which was paid on Friday, October 15th.
+Stockholders of record on Thursday, September 30th were paid a $0.385 dividend.
 The ex-dividend date was Wednesday, September 29th.
-This represents a $1.54 annualized dividend and a dividend yield of 4.54%.
-STORE Capital’s dividend payout ratio (DPR) is currently 165.59%.
+This represents a $1.54 dividend on an annualized basis and a dividend yield of 4.50%.
+This is an increase from STORE Capital’s previous quarterly dividend of $0.36.
+STORE Capital’s dividend payout ratio is 165.59%.

-In other news, Director Joseph M. Donovan sold 5,000 shares of the firm’s stock in a transaction that occurred on Friday, August 27th.
-The shares were sold at an average price of $35.92, for a total value of $179,600.00.
-Following the transaction, the director now owns 80,581 shares in the company, valued at $2,894,469.52.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
-0.88% of the stock is currently owned by company insiders.
+In other STORE Capital news, Director Joseph M. Donovan sold 5,000 shares of the stock in a transaction dated Friday, August 27th.
+The stock was sold at an average price of $35.92, for a total transaction of $179,600.00.
+Following the completion of the transaction, the director now owns 80,581 shares in the company, valued at approximately $2,894,469.52.
+The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
+Corporate insiders own 0.88% of the company’s stock.

 About STORE Capital